Miriam Lerner

 What about your people and communication skills?
 We all know the typical engineering stereotypes…

 In addition to my strong engineering background, I have excellent leadership and personal skills.
-I have worked as a Camp Program Director over the summers, where my social skills have been pushed and have grown immensely.
-I led a team of counselors in charge of 50 middle schoolers, where we designed original programming, organized it, and executed it.
+I have worked as a Camp Program Director over the past summers, where my social skills have been pushed, challenged, and have grown immensely.
+I led a team of counselors in charge of over 50 young children, where we designed original programming, organized it, and executed it.
 Things would often go awry in the middle of the day, and I would be forced to think on my feet, whether that be moving a schedule around on the fly, or figuring out how to feed 50 hungry kids.
 I learned how to manage people, particularly with communicating positive and negative feedback to my staff.
 My work ethic can be seen from the time and effort that I put into this job, and it taught me how to become a better leader and someone that people enjoy working with.
 Working with others is one of the most important and undervalued skills in engineering, and I can say without a doubt that this is one of my strengths.

 So do you even have free time??
 What do you do?